The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 amulets and charms.

-linked to the underworld and death.
-Its wood was used for funeral pyres
+elder was sometimes linked to the underworld and death.
+Its wood was used

 - Traditional Medicine Across